piecuch-group/ccpy/README.md

 ## Overview
 <p align="justify">
-CCpy is a research-level Python package for performing non-relativistic electronic structure calculations for molecular systems using methods based on the ground-state coupled-cluster (CC) theory and its equation-of-motion (EOM) extension to electronic excited, attached, and ionized states.
+CCpy is a research-level Python package for performing nonrelativistic and spin-free scalar relativistic electronic structure calculations for molecular systems using methods based on the ground-state coupled-cluster (CC) theory and its equation-of-motion (EOM) extension to electronic excited, attached, and ionized states.
 As a design philosophy, CCpy favors simplicity over efficiency, and this is reflected in the usage of computational routines that are transparent enough so that they can be easily used, modified, and extended, while